msayhan/msayhan.github.io/_pages/about.md

 <!-- <h2>Hello!</h2> -->
 <p style="font-size:24px">Hello!</p>

-I am an “incoming” tenure-track Assistant Professor at the Division of Computing and Software Systems (CSS) at the University of Washington Bothell (UWB).
+I am an “incoming” tenure-track Assistant Professor at the Department of Computing and Software Systems (CSS) at the University of Washington Bothell (UWB).
 Prior to joining UWB, I performed my academic and research activities at University College London (2022-2025) and the University of Tübingen (2017-2022).
 I also briefly worked as an Assistant Professor at the Department of Computer Engineering, Isık University in Istanbul (2015-2017) upon the completion of my graduate studies at the University of Louisiana at Lafayette.

 I received my bachelor’s degree in Computer Engineering from Baskent University in Ankara, Turkey.